VolcaTech/cryptoxmas.xyz-images/.github/ISSUE_TEMPLATE/crypto-xmas-card-bounty-template.md

 ## Definition of Done

-- 3 independent [...] images are submitted in a public figma file, linked in this issue, or
+- 3 independent [...] images are submitted to our public [figma file](https://www.figma.com/file/VocNnEyi5YxH7ZcXT7YLcAkN/Workplace-for-NFT-artists?node-id=1%3A115), or
 - 3 images are submitted via PR to this repo